This Mexican soup has a spicy base featuring tomatillos, jalapeños and poblano peppers and also includes hominy and tender pork shoulder.

 To serve:

 Ladle the pozole into soup bowls and top with cilantro, cotija cheese, jalapeño, radish and avocado as desired.
-Serve immediately.
+Serve immediately with lime wedges.